 Some advantages of the Synergy Sauna™ far infrared sauna over a conventional sauna.

-This high quality Synergy Sauna™ far infrared portable sauna, with exclusive beneficial features, is very affordable and can be used in the privacy of your living environment without the need of large spaces and special communications to work it.
-The design includes the most desirable features that more expensive and fancy saunas include like Ozone Therapy and Oxygen therapy.
+This high-quality Synergy Sauna™ full spectrum infrared portable sauna, with exclusive beneficial features, is very affordable and can be used in the privacy of your living environment without the need for large spaces and special communications to work it.
+The design includes the most desirable features that more expensive and fancy saunas include Ozone Therapy and Oxygen therapy.
 With this portable far infrared FIR sauna you can take it anywhere you go.
-It comes with a convenient carry bag and only weighs 19 lbs.
+It only weighs 19 lbs.
 The temperature range is 113°F -140°F. Typically the top temperature reaches 140°F within 5 minutes.

 The beautiful slate grey colored Synergy Sauna™ matches and blends in the home environment.
 You will not have to put it away because it sticks out in your home.
 It looks good and can be left out if desired.

-Infrared Sauna Detox – How to Get the Most Benefits
+Infrared Sauna Detox – How to Get the Most Benefit

 One of the primary reasons for using a sauna and possibly the most beneficial is that of detoxification.
-An infrared sauna Detox can result in elimination of heavy metals, chemicals and many other toxins which are detrimental to your health.
+An infrared sauna detox can result in the elimination of heavy metals, chemicals and many other toxins that are detrimental to your health.
 While any sauna time can result in some amount of benefits, following some guidelines can safely increase the benefits significantly.